Certificate

 6.3.1.2.
 Phases of the Strength–Time Curve

 6.3.1.3.
-Phases of Acceleration in Strength– Time Curve
+Phases of Acceleration in the Strength–Time Curve

 6.3.1.4.
-Maximum Acceleration Area in Strength– Time Curve
+Maximum Acceleration Area of the Strength–Time Curve

 6.3.1.5.
-Deceleration Phase in Strength– Time Curve
+Deceleration Phase of the Strength–Time Curve

 6.3.2.
 Theoretical Aspects for Understanding Power Curves

 6.3.2.1.
-Power– Time Curve
+Power–Time Curve

 6.3.2.2.
-Energy– Displacement Curve
+Power–Displacement Curve

 6.3.2.3.
 Optimal Workload for Maximum Power Development